 Ingredient Notes

 - Gluten Free Flour- If you also have nut allergies, make sure to use a brand that’s made in a nut free facility.
-I really love to use this gluten free flour because it’s nut safe but it does contain dairy.
-It also contains xanthan gum which really helps give baked goods their bounce.
+I really love to use this gluten free flour because it’s free of the top 9 allergens.
+It also contains xanthan gum which really helps give baked goods their bounce and prevents them from falling apart.

 - Cornstarch- This little bit of cornstarch mixed into the flour prevents the cookies from spreading.
 Without it, the cookies will spread out when baking.

 - Milk- If there are no dairy allergies or if you’re not vegan, you can use regular whole milk.
-For non dairy, use a non dairy milk of your choosing.
+For non-dairy, use a dairy-free milk of your choosing.

 - Unsalted Butter or Vegan Baking Sticks- Don’t use melted; the cookies will spread into a giant mess.